jeffreyperdue/ase-456-individual-project/README.md

-# ASE456 – PetLink
+# ASE456 – Petfolio
-**PetLink – Cross-Platform Pet Care App (Flutter/Dart)**
+**Petfolio – Cross-Platform Pet Care App (Flutter/Dart)**

 ---

 ## 1) One-liner
 *A shared hub for pet care.
-PetLink keeps owners, families, and sitters perfectly in sync with real-time schedules, reminders, and handoffs — with room to grow into adoption agencies, trainers, and professionals.*
+Petfolio keeps owners, families, and sitters perfectly in sync with real-time schedules, reminders, and handoffs — with room to grow into adoption agencies, trainers, and professionals.*

 ---